Youth Tour Essay Contest

 Neat appearance, positive attitude and poise will be considered.

-The theme of the 600-750 word essay or 2-3 minute video is “How does Platte-Clay Electric Co-op benefit the community?”
+The theme of the 600-750 word essay or 2-3 minute video is “What it means to be a servant leader.”

 Essays must be typed, double-spaced, approximately 600 words, or about two pages typed.
 Videos should be 2-3 minutes long and may be .mov, .wmv, .mp4 or .mpeg, limited to 1 GB and posted on YouTube.
 Deadline for the essays or videos is January 25.

 The essay will need to include the Youth Tour Contact Information sheet.
 For videos, please send in a sheet, along with the name and location of the YouTube video.
 Please include a slate at the end of the video.

 All essays must have a completed Youth Tour Contact Information Sheet clipped or stapled to the essay.
 The essays will be judged anonymously, so please only number the pages and do not put your name on each one.

 If you have questions, please submit them using the form below.